Emily Jane Popejoy

 Following the verdict the Weekly Dispatch raised a public subscription for a memorial to Emily Jane Popejoy.
 It was made by Edwin Spooner, the Bagshot builder, from Sicilian marble and unveiled in Bagshot cemetery on 28th December 1898.
 The memorial was restored by the late Mr John Jillings of Bagshot.
 The cemetery is today maintained by Windlesham Parish Council.

 Emily Jane Popejoy, a Bagshot Tragedy by John Jillings is an account from the newspaper records of the inquest and trials.
 It is available from Surrey Heath Museum at £5.00 plus 75p postage and packing (cheques payable to Surrey Heath Borough Council).
-Please contact the museum on 01276 707284 or email@example.com for further details.
+Please contact the museum on 01276 23771 or email firstname.lastname@example.org for further details.